 After an hour of silky-yet-powerful singing that fires up a Five Points venue, Viannason asks the crowd to wave their phone flashlights.
-She launches into “Love on the Brain,” a sultry, Joplin-esque slow-burner that gets everyone moving.
+She,” a sultry, Joplin-esque slow-burner that gets everyone moving.

 Rousing a crowd and commanding the spotlight – or, in this case, a bunch of tiny ones – is clearly Vianney Randrianarison’s talent.
-Viannason – as she’s known as an artist – has found her groove in the Mile High City.
-She is gigging around town and growing her songbook as a student in the Music & Entertainment Industry Studies program of the College of Arts & Media at CU Denver.
+Music & Entertainment Industry Studies program of the College of Arts & Media at CU Denver.– as she’s known as an artist – has found her groove in the Mile High City.
+She is gigging around town and growing her songbook as a student in the

 Her musical journey, however, began across the globe – on an island in the Indian Ocean, to be exact.
 Viannason is a native of Madagascar, and came to Colorado after a three-year stint in Senegal.
 At age 17, Viannason followed her mother to the land-locked Rockies, where they have a few relatives.

 Asked about her homeland, Viannason’s expression softens.
 “It’s beautiful there, it’s very humid and tropical,” she says.
 “There’s a strong culture of music.
 It’s really fast and up-tempo.”

 Viannason started singing and writing music at age 9.
 Although only an uncle in her family is musical, she says, “I was literally just born with music – it’s my passion.”

 She spent a year at a Denver high school, then another at Metropolitan State University of Denver before transferring to CU Denver last fall.
 Viannason’s parents have always tried to steer their daughter toward a more stable career, such as law or medicine.
 “When I went to Metro I declared biology as a major, but it took only one class and I told my parents, ‘I can’t do this; just let me do my thing,’” she says.
 “They were in denial that music was my thing.”